hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 Each cluster in WAN topology has to have a unique `group-name` property for a proper handling of forwarded events.

-*Please refer to the [WAN Replication Configuration section](#wan-replication-configuration) for a full description of Hazelcast WAN Replication configuration.*
+*Please refer to the [Enterprise WAN Replication Configuration section](#enterprise-wan-replication-configuration) for a full description of Hazelcast WAN Replication configuration.*